zpscott/dagger/testing.md

-    *   Similarly, the overriding module cannot add bindings to the graph, including new [multibinding](multibindings.md) contributions.[^new-multibindings?]
+    *   Similarly, the overriding module cannot add bindings to the graph, including new [multibinding](multibindings.md) contributions (although you can still override a `SET_VALUES` method to return a different set).
 Any new `@Provides` methods in the subclass are silently ignored by Dagger.
 Practically, this means that your fakes cannot take advantage of dependency injection.

 *   `@Provides` methods that are overridable in this way cannot be static, so their module instances cannot be [elided][elide-static-module-instances].

-[^new-multibindings?]:
-    You can still override a `SET_VALUES` method to return a different set.

 <a name="separate-component-configurations"></a>
 ### Option 2: Separate component configurations